 As a Reproductive Endocrinologist I’ve seen couples struggle with these issues, and have seen the stress it puts on their relationship.
 It often takes a very strong commitment to preserve and protect their marriage so that they have a home to bring a child into, should God so bless them.

 Modern medical science affords many treatment options for couples with infertility, and some of them stretch ethical boundaries.
 I believe we cannot adequately grapple with the issues involved without seeking God’s perspective from a position of faith.
-In light of that, I have placed specific limits on what infertility options I will offer my patients.
+In light of that, I have placed specific limits on what infertility options I can offer my patients.
 One can argue about where those specific boundaries should be, but this is an area where we cannot ignore the mystery, the miracle, and God’s perspective on new life.

 Helping couples experience that miracle is a privilege I enjoy.
 And my hope and prayer is that you can experience that miracle when you so desire.

-On the program we discussed some resources helpful for those facing infertility.
+Here are some resources helpful for those facing infertility.

 - Reproductive Facts provides a library of fact sheets and other resources from the American Society of Reproductive Medicine.